-With interest from foreign firms making Australia businesses more lucrative for a sale, there’s still big opportunity for businesses to consider adopting their acquisitive growth strategy to gain a competitive edge.
+With interest from foreign firms making Australian businesses more lucrative for a sale, there’s still big opportunity for businesses to consider adopting their acquisitive growth strategy to gain a competitive edge.

-When assessing an acquisition target (or buyer), it should increase the value of the business whether directly – in the case of increased earnings – or indirectly in the case of achieving economies of scale.
+When assessing a business acquisition target, it should be value accretive and increase the value of the business, whether directly, in the case of increased earnings, or indirectly, in the case of achieving economies of scale.
+The choice of vehicle and post-deal structure also matters — see Trusts 101 to learn more and discuss with your advisor.

 However, when pursuing growth for growth’s sake, few businesses succeed.
-An effective acquisition should be tied to the business’ strategic objectives.
+An effective business acquisition should be tied to the buyers’ strategic objectives.
 Some of the more common characteristics sought when selecting a potential acquisition target are discussed below.

 Financial performance

-Targets may be profitable or unprofitable but, in each case, the acquirer must be confident the acquisition will add value (earnings) post-completion.
+Targets may be profitable or unprofitable, but in each case, the acquirer must be confident the acquisition will add value (including earnings) post-completion.

 Target size

 Determining the size of the acquisition target will depend largely on the experience and resources of the acquiring entity.
-Our analysis found that mid-market transactions continued to dominate the total of M&A deals, with the largest segment being deals with a value of $10m-250m making up almost 50% of all deals in 2018).
+Our analysis found that mid-market transactions continued to dominate the volume of M&A deals, with the largest segment being deals with a value of up to $100m making up almost 80% of all deals in 2025).
 Smaller transactions (deals under a value of $10m) made up approximately 45 percent of the volume of all completed transactions.
 Generally speaking, where experience and resources are limited, smaller targets should be pursued.

 The attractiveness of an acquisition should not solely depend on the size of the potential target.
 Ensuring the target or buyer reflects the objectives of the acquisition strategy will be of greater importance and, subsequently, factors such as market share or synergies may be more significant than size.